Phreak87/LeptonicaSharp/README.md

  End Class
  2. Compile again.
 dont extend the main classes. it will be overwritten from the generator next build.
+Each Constructor can be exists once with the same Parameters.
+For easy extension to classes, checks and defaults check the BuildConfig.xml.

 # How to compile the C-DLL (Dynamic Version)